 The current society does not make it easy for the little ones.
 A multitude of advertising messages and television programs extol the values of the winner and the frustration of the losers.
-You have to always win and have anything material now.
+You always have to win and have anything material now.

 There are almost no opportunities to learn that “defeats” and not having everything fast and effortlessly are part of life.
-Surely an essential part of each individual’s personal growth.
+Undoubtedly an essential part of each individual’s personal growth.
 All of this can affect self-esteem early.

 On the contrary, low self-esteem supposes a negative perception of oneself.
 It is the possibility of facing different situations and a negative vision of the near future.
-That is based on the little confidence that we have in ourselves.
+That based on the little confidence that we have in ourselves.

-We are going to show how it can affect children and what are the factors, that we must take into account to build healthy self-esteem in them.
+We are going to show how it can affect children and what are the factors that we must take into account to build healthy self-esteem in them.